Kapil-Chaudhary/apnacollege-demo-git/README.md

 # apnacollege-demo-git
-This is my first github repository
+This is my first github repository.

+Author - kapil chaudhary